gwartney21/TrackIt/README.md

 ## About Project

-JustApply is an MVP job tracking application that allows users to take and keep track of all their job applications.
-As well as update their application status.
+Skills- Laravel-Blade / BootstrapVue / Laravel-Breeze / Eloquent ORM / Laravel-Sail

-This application is built with Laravel/Blade, BootstrapVue, while utilizing Laravel/Breeze for user authentication and the Eloquent ORM to handle user data.
+JustApply an MVP job tracking application that helps users keep track of job application listings and the application status.

-## Specific features added to the project
+## Features added to the project

-- Users can create an account
+- Implemented user account creation/Authentication.
-- Users can add specific job listings to their accounts to be referenced.
+- Implemented ability to create job application listing to be tracked on a user's account.
-- Users can take and update the status of each job based on the application process.
+- Implemented ability to update job application status.

 ## Project demo
 ![Project Demo](https://github.com/gwartney21/JustApply/blob/main/Screen%20Recording%202021-07-17%20at%201.29.27%20PM.gif)